up42/docs/faq/api.md

  1. Add/remove blocks, thus modifying the workflow.
  2. Create, run, cancel jobs.
- 3. And much, much more: see [API documentation](https://docs.up42.com/api/index.html).
+ 3. And much, much more: see the [API documentation](https://docs.up42.com/api/index.html).

 ## Where can I learn more about the UP42 API?